Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Experiments

 \subsection{Evaluation Methodology}

-The performance of low-rank compression algorithms is evaluated on two tasks: mathematical reasoning and code generation.
-For each task, Llama 2-7B and Llama 2-13B models~\cite{llama2} are first finetuned on a training dataset and then compressed using a compression algorithm.
-The compressed models are further finetuned before evaluation.

-For the mathematical reasoning task, we utilize two evaluation datasets: GSM8K~\cite{gsm8k} and Hendrycks' MATH~\cite{hendrycks}.
+We evaluate the performance of low-rank compression algorithms on three tasks: mathematical reasoning, code generation, and language modeling.
+For the mathematical reasoning task, we utilize two evaluation datasets: GSM8K~\citep{gsm8k} and Hendrycks' MATH~\citep{hendrycks}.
 The GSM8K dataset comprises verbally described mathematical questions, containing 1,319 samples used for evaluation.
 The Hendrycks' MATH dataset covers more complex topics such as linear algebra and geometry, consisting of 5,000 question-answer pairs used for evaluation.
 Due to its complexity, the Hendrycks' MATH dataset necessitates more sophisticated computations and reasoning, resulting in lower accuracy compared to GSM8K.

-For the code generation task, we use two evaluation datasets: MBPP~\cite{mbpp} and HumanEval~\cite{humaneval}.
+For the code generation task, we use two evaluation datasets: MBPP~\citep{mbpp} and HumanEval~\citep{humaneval}.
 Both datasets evaluate the models' ability to generate Python code.
-MBPP comprises 500 code generation questions, while HumanEval includes 164 code generation questions.
+MBPP comprises 500 code generation questions, while HumanEval includes 164 questions.
+For the language modeling task, we evaluate on WikiText-2~\citep{wikitext2}, a dataset consisting of Wikipedia articles.

-We compare our proposed Basis Selection with state-of-the-art low-rank compression algorithms, specifically SVD and FWSVD.
-SVD is widely used in previous model compression studies~\cite{LASER, SVD_recent2, SVD_recent3, SVD0, SVD1, SVD2, SVD3, SVD4}.
-FWSVD~\cite{FWSVD} enhances SVD by evaluating the importance of model weight parameters.

-Our work focuses exclusively on low-rank compression.
-Comparing our approach with model compression algorithms from other areas, such as quantization, sparsity \& pruning, and knowledge distillation, is beyond the scope of this study.
-Ultimately, compression algorithms from different areas can be combined to achieve better compression results.